-So in our prehistoric monuments.
-There the museum exhibits include implements in use a thousand years ago in grinding corn, and in other ordinary routine of life-a sandal or other bit of clothing or personal adornment; shreds of baskets; pottery of many designs and colors.
+In the prehistoric monuments, of course, the museum exhibits are different.
+There one sees on display the implements in use a thousand years ago in grinding corn, and other ordinary routine of life-a sandal or other bit of clothing or personal adornment, and shreds of baskets, and pottery of many designs and colors.